 - 1. Anyone who is not a regular staff member or student of the school or program will be considered a "visitor". - 2.
 All visitors to the McGraw Central School District facility must report to the office of the building principal upon arrival at the school.
 There they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds. - 3.
 Visitors attending McGraw Central School District functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 4.
-Parents/guardians and community members must make prior arrangements to: - meet with a teacher - eat lunch with their child - visit a child's classroom on a special occasion - 5.
-Parents/guardians will be allowed to enter the elementary building and escort their children to class on Wednesdays which have been designated as "Walk Your Child to Class Day" and to the gym on Fridays.
-Adults are posted outside to watch students enter the building. - 6.
-Parents are expected to make appointments to discuss individual matters with teachers. - 7.
-Any unauthorized person on school property will be reported to the building principal.
+Parents/guardians and community members must make prior arrangements to: - meet with a teacher - visit a child's classroom on a special occasion - 5.
+Parents are expected to make appointments to discuss individual matters with teachers. - Any unauthorized person on school property will be reported to the building principal.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation so warrants. - 8.
-All visitors are expected to abide by the rules for public conduct on McGraw Central School District property contained in this code of conduct.
+The police may be called if the situation so warrants.

+7. All visitors are expected to abide by the rules for public conduct on McGraw Central School District property contained in this code of conduct.